BackstagecrewIS/milkman/README.md

 Users must be able to see a shopping bag of items before completing their purchase

-Users must be able to change the quantity of items in the shopping bag before conpleting their purchase
+Users must be able to change the quantity of items in the shopping bag before completing their purchase

 Users must be able to easily enter payment information